sinnerJoe/kframework-pretty-printer/README.md

 ## Known Issues

 - pkrun can't print coloured text in windows terminal.
 This can be solved by installing some POSIX compliant shell like cygwin or msys2.
-- pkompile and pkrun assumes that you don't have other characters in you tag names than lowercase and uppercase latin letters, naming tags differently may break them
+- pkompile and pkrun assume that you don't have other characters in you tag names than lowercase and uppercase latin letters, naming tags differently may break them
 - pkompile won't recognize configuration if the opening of the first tag isn't one the same line with keyword ```configuration```
 - you won't see intermediate outputs from your program if it's waiting for input but will still be able to input data.
 For example:
 ```print("x="); input(x);``` - you won't see ```x=``` before you introduce x's value.